-We will see that adding linear layers promotes selecting ``low-rank'' functions to fit the training data.
-In this section, we formalize the notion of low-rank and mixed variation functions as well as their connections to related concepts in the literature.
+We will see that adding linear layers induces a representation cost that favors functions well-approximated by a low-dimensional multi-index model, in which case we say the function has low \emph{index rank} or low \emph{mixed variation}.
+In this section, we formalize the notions of the index rank and the mixed variation of a function as well as their connections to related concepts in the literature.